Jackett/Jackett/README.md

        * Redhat/Fedora: `yum install libcurl-devel`
        * For other distros see the  [Curl docs](http://curl.haxx.se/dlwiz/?type=devel).
  3. Download and extract the latest `Jackett.Binaries.Mono.tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases) and run Jackett using mono with the command `mono --debug JackettConsole.exe`.

-Detailed instructions for [Ubuntu 14.x](http://www.htpcguides.com/install-jackett-on-ubuntu-14-x-for-custom-torrents-in-sonarr/) and [Ubuntu 15.x](http://www.htpcguides.com/install-jackett-ubuntu-15-x-for-custom-torrents-in-sonarr/)

-If you want to run it with a user without a /home directory you need to add `Environment=XDG_CONFIG_HOME=/path/to/folder` to your systemd file, this folder will be used to store your config files.

-Mono must be compiled with the Roslyn compiler (default), using MCS will cause "An error has occurred." errors (See https://github.com/Jackett/Jackett/issues/2704).

-### Install as service
-1. Install Jackett with the steps from above.
-2. Open the Terminal and run `sudo ./install_service_systemd.sh` You need root permissions to install the service.
+ 4. (Optional) To install Jackett as a service, open the Terminal and run `sudo ./install_service_systemd_mono.sh` You need root permissions to install the service.
-2. If the installation was a success, you can close the Terminal window.

 The service will start on each logon.
 You can always stop it by running `systemctl stop jackett.service` from Terminal.
 You can start it again it using `systemctl start jackett.service`.
 Logs are stored as usual under `~/.config/Jackett/log.txt` and also in `journalctl -u jackett.service`.

+If you want to run it with a user without a /home directory you need to add `Environment=XDG_CONFIG_HOME=/path/to/folder` to your systemd file, this folder will be used to store your config files.

+Mono must be compiled with the Roslyn compiler (default), using MCS will cause "An error has occurred." errors (See https://github.com/Jackett/Jackett/issues/2704).

 ### Installation on Linux via Ansible